unixsysadmin/Demos/README.md

 ## Fedora

-An update to date fedora 29 with access to the standard repositories.
+An up to date Fedora 29 with access to the standard repositories.

 ## RHEL 7